 - do not use or look at a visual display unit unless it is secured in a mounting to the vehicle, eg navigation or dispatch system

 - make adjustments to your radio or CD player before you start driving

-- check on a map where you are going before you leave
+- check on a map or set your navigation system to where you are going before you leave

 - ensure that your vehicle's windscreens, mirrors and windows are clean and unobstructed

 - ensure pets are correctly restrained by using a secured carry box or a pet seatbelt

 - take a break and pull over rather than eating, drinking, smoking or grooming when you're driving